A very modern problem

 What's the proof?

-The frontal lobes of meditators demonstrate increased alpha waves, which are associated with relaxation.1
+The frontal lobes of meditators demonstrate increased alpha waves, which are associated with relaxation.

-Vedic meditation has been shown to promote physiological and biochemical effects that are the direct opposite to stress, including decreased plasma cortisol, deep muscle relaxation, reduced physical excitation and increased wakefulness.
-These effects are found to be twice as strong as those demonstrated in ordinary rest.2
+Vedic meditation has been shown to promote physiological and biochemical effects that are the direct opposite of stress, including decreased plasma cortisol, deep muscle relaxation, reduced physical excitation and increased wakefulness.
+These effects are found to be twice as strong as those demonstrated in ordinary rest.

 A meta-analysis of 146 studies examined the effects of various relaxation techniques, including Vedic meditation, on anxiety.
-The effect size for Vedic meditation was 2½ times that of other forms of meditation.3
+The effect size for Vedic meditation was 2½ times that of other forms of meditation.

 Tests using Galvanic Skin Resistance (GSR) to measure how relaxed someone is have shown that, during Vedic meditation, the GSR levels increase by between 250% and 500%.
 This is more than double what we experience during sleep.